jasserabdou/jasserabdou/README.md

 # Hi there, I'm Jasser! 👋

 # 💫 About Me:
 I am a dedicated Computer Science student specializing in AI,<br> with a fervent ambition to excel in the realms of Data Science, Machine Learning, and Deep Learning.
-My goal is to apply and amplify my current proficiency while making meaningful contributions within an innovative team setting. <br>Armed with 2 years of practical involvement in the field.<br>Education 📚<br>I completed my foundational education at <br>the Pakistan International School, Cairo.
+My goal is to apply and amplify my current proficiency while making meaningful contributions within an innovative team setting. <br>Armed with 2 years of practical involvement in the field.
+I completed my foundational education at <br>the Pakistan International School, Cairo.
 Currently, I am pursuing the 3rd year of the Computer Science Artificial Intelligence program at the University of Hertfordshire, Cairo.
 While I am still working towards my degree, I am making steady progress and<br> actively advancing my knowledge in the field.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/jasser-abdelfattah-67a420276/)